nwchemgit/nwchem-wiki/COSMO-Solvation-Model.md

 of the system followed by the solution-phase energy, and returns the electrostatic contribution to the solvation free energy.
 At the present gradients are calculated analytically, but frequencies are calculated by finite difference of the gradients.
-Known problems include that the code does not work with spherical basis functions.
 The non-electrostatic
 contributions can be calculated by turning on the [SMD model](SMD-Model).
 It should be noted that one must in general take into account the standard state